About The Corporation

 - The insured shall pay in full monthly contributions within the first fifteen days of the month following eligibility and in case of late payment, the insured shall pay a (1%) monthly default interest for each and every late contribution.

-– The applicant shall be considered subject to the provisions of this law at the beginning of the month following the month of submitting the application, provided to obtain the Corporation’s approval
+- The applicant shall be considered subject to the provisions of this law at the beginning of the month in which the application is submitted, provided to obtain the Corporation’s approval

 Who to submit the voluntary subscription application?